Supreme Court lifts restrictions on LA immigration stops set after agents swept up US citizens

 Gavidia was released about 20 minutes later after showing agents his identification, as was another citizen stopped at a car wash, according to the lawsuit.

-Associated Press writer Jaimie Ding in Los Angeles and Mark Sherman in Washington contributed to this report.
+Associated Press writers Jaimie Ding in Los Angeles, Amy Taxin in Santa Ana, Calif., and Mark Sherman in Washington contributed to this report.

 Follow the AP’s coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court and immigration at https://apnews.com/hub/immigration.